Developer Guide

 This section elaborates on the details surrounding events at which users would wish to edit information from NUSave.

-Specifically, editing can happen in two areas; when a user wishes to edit a budget from the Main Page
+Specifically, editing can happen in two areas; when a user wishes to edit a budget from the Main Page, or when a

 4.3.3.1.
 Edit budget